Flu Prevention and Vaccine

 Influenza Vaccinations (Flu Shot)

 - The best way to prevent the flu is to get a flu shot every year.
 Flu vaccinations are usually delivered to health care facilities in August or early September each year.

 - The CDC recommends that everyone over the age of 6 months get vaccinated against the flu.

-- Even if you are not high-risk for serious complications, the people around you may not be.
+- Even if you are not at high-risk for serious complications, the people around you may be.
 The best way to protect the small children and older adults in your life is to get vaccinated yourself.